afroCoderHanane/FlashCardApp/README.md

 # FlashCardApp

-## Lab 2
+## Lab 3

 ### App Description

-> Add a new activity to card when the add icon is press and allow user to edit button the previous
-> question and answer that is returned to mainActivity
+> Set a database connection to link and save the cards that will be displayed to users with a delete option
 >
 > IDE: Android Studio
 >